Cypher vs RazeMatchups

 The Sentinel (Cypher) vs Duelist (Raze) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Cypher's Sentinel abilities serve different purposes than Raze's Duelist kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Sentinel abilities interact with Duelist counterplay is essential for maximizing your agent's potential.
 Cypher's Sentinel toolkit may excel at certain aspects while Raze's Duelist kit counters others.
-The Raze advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Cypher advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Cypher has favorable matchups against 13 agents and unfavorable matchups against 11 agents in Valorant.
-Cypher's strongest matchup is against Iso with a 80.0% win rate.
-The most challenging matchup is Phoenix at 25.0% win rate.
+Cypher has favorable matchups against 8 agents and unfavorable matchups against 16 agents in Valorant.
+Cypher's strongest matchup is against Waylay with a 65.6% win rate.
+The most challenging matchup is Breach at 20.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |